BloomTech-Labs/human-rights-first-d-ds/README.md

 ## Deployed Product
-- Front-End Deployment- This is the user version for the current product deployment. https://d-fe.humanrightsfirst.dev/
+- Front-End Deployment- This is the user version for the current product deployment.

+https://d-fe.humanrightsfirst.dev/
 - Back-End App- This is the back end app that pulls from the DS API and wires into the front-end.
-However, there isn't a splash page. https://hrf-d-api.herokuapp.com/
+However, there isn't a splash page.

+https://hrf-d-api.herokuapp.com/
-- Data-Science API- This is the API that pulls from the various data sources, cleans/shapes the data, and reports various visualizations. http://hrf-ds16.eba-fmbjvhg4.us-east-1.elasticbeanstalk.com/#/
+- Data-Science API- This is the API that pulls from the various data sources, cleans/shapes the data, and reports various visualizations.

+http://hrf-ds16.eba-fmbjvhg4.us-east-1.elasticbeanstalk.com/#/

 ## Linked Repos
-- Front-End Repo- This repo contains all of the documentation and files for the front end deployment https://github.com/Lambda-School-Labs/human-rights-first-d-fe
+- Front-End Repo- This repo contains all of the documentation and files for the front end deployment

+https://github.com/Lambda-School-Labs/human-rights-first-d-fe

-- Back-End Repo- This repo contains all of the documentation and files for the back end deployment https://github.com/Lambda-School-Labs/human-rights-first-d-be
+- Back-End Repo- This repo contains all of the documentation and files for the back end deployment

+https://github.com/Lambda-School-Labs/human-rights-first-d-be

-- Data-Science Repo- This repo contains all of the documentation and files for the data science api deployment https://github.com/Lambda-School-Labs/human-rights-first-d-ds
+- Data-Science Repo- This repo contains all of the documentation and files for the data science api deployment

+https://github.com/Lambda-School-Labs/human-rights-first-d-ds

 ## Getting Started (DS)
 Our team inherited several notebooks along with a partially functional DS API.
 While things were wire correctly, some of the data displayed was 'dummy'.
 There was a NLP model that wasn't properly pickled.
 The DS API also was theoretically wired with the NLP model, but it wasn't reporting anything beyond the base scaffolding.
 The primary endpoint that functioned was getdata.py.
 There were also a few mis-wired APIs- the PRAW Reddit API for instance was buggy so that it could only pull a single instance rather than 100 or 1000.
 This difficulty was further complicated when the API did nothing with them anyway, so there was no way to have the end user update the data/database.
 While there was a fair amount of documentation within the body of the app files, the README and layout was lackluster at best.

-All historical documentation and artifacts can be found in the labs27 labeled folders.
+All historical documentation and artifacts can be found in the labs27 labeled folders, or on [this repo](https://github.com/Lambda-School-Labs/Labs25-Human_Rights_First-TeamC-DS).

 With these items in hand, we were instructed to follow the Product Vision Document to create a better product, found [here](https://www.notion.so/Human-Rights-First-Roadmap-Labs-28-4725bc357588498587902fed9d9b78c5)